-1. Get a tribe.
+1. Create a Community

-2. Grow the tribe.
+2. Grow Your Community

-3. Know the tribe.
+3. Know Your Community

-Stay in touch with a monthly newsletter, no matter what.
-This newsletter will start to frame you in their minds as their real estate solution, their “friend in the real estate business."
+This frames you in their minds as their real estate solution, their “friend in the real estate business."

 These are important people to you.
 Act like it.
 Take a sincere interest in their lives.

-4. Ask the tribe.
+4. Ask Your Community

-Ask for referrals and make sure you have a good referral dialogue something that can add specific value to someone's life.
-For example, “I have a challenge maybe you can help me with.
-We are struggling to find homes to sell in certain price ranges and areas because of the changing market.
+Ask your community for referrals.
+Make sure you have a good referral dialogue as well as something that can add specific value to someone's life.
+For example, “Because of the changing market, I have a challenge that maybe you can help me with.
+We are struggling to find homes to sell in certain price ranges and areas.
 Would you happen to know a friend who is interested in selling their home?
 We could probably get them top dollar for it in a short period of time and help out some of our clients that are looking for homes.”
 Always frame and present your referral question as an offer to assist someone and/or their friends.
 And always ask for seller referrals.

-5. Thank the tribe.
+5. Thank Your Community

 The people who give you referrals are simply stated, important.
 Express your gratitude and appreciation for the critical role they play in your life.

 People love to be valued and appreciated.

-6. Focus on Listings.
+6. Focus on Getting Clients

-7. Have a dialogue.
+7. Have a Dialogue